weronika0000/todo-tracker/README.md

 # Todo Tracker
-Todo Tracker is a task tracking application that allows you to manage and track your tasks based on their status and importance.
+Todo Tracker is an application that allows user to create, manage and track tasks based on their status and importance.

 # How to Run the Project